opentoken-io/opentoken/doc/functional-testing.md

 Request Options
 ---------------

 Functions that make requests allow options to be passed in with the request, controlling additional data that would be sent or simulated through the API.
-The options objects may have the following properties and it is passed (with modifications) to the request mock library.
+The options object may have the following properties and it is passed (with modifications) to the request mock library.

 * `.body` - Extra information to send in the body of a request.
 If this is set, the `.method` property will default to `"POST"`.
 Also, the `Content-Type` header defaults to `"application/json"`.